egloffmark/sql2csv/README.md

 ### Can I omit the column headers?
 If yes how?
 Yes you can!
 Simple pass the property `-header no`

-### Can I deactivate the field doulbe quote encoding ""?
+### Can I deactivate the field double quote encoding ""?
 Yes you can!
 Simple pass the property `-quotes no`

 ### Can the values be trimmed?